I N F O

 No cars are permitted beyond the gate in the camping areas.
 Our volunteers will help you pack your gear in by way of bicycle or dolly.
 Consider bringing your bike or canoe.
 Folks have been biking and paddling into the festival.
 Let us know if you plan to do this.
 We also recommend you protect your feet and don’t wear open-toed shoes as stubs are a common festival hazard.
 A light is always handy to have on hand or head.

 A variety of workshops and activities will be offered – yoga with Liz O’Hara et al, puppetry and kid-craft with Kimberley Howe, dance-movement with Global Groove’s Shannon Falconi, and astronomy are a few we’ve had in the past.
-We will post a separate page with a workshop schedule as the festival draws closer!
+Take a look at our list of 2019 workshops! (also posted in the schedule)

 SWIMMING & SAUNAS

-You can swim in the oxbow off the main stage or in the Sturgeon River at the beach stage – always at your own risk and never while impaired – recognizing that the river does have a current that fluxates in strength depending on water levels.
+You can swim in the oxbow off the main stage or in the Sturgeon River at the beach stage – always at your own risk and never while impaired – recognizing that the river does have a current that fluctuates in strength depending on water levels.
+This year, 2019, the water level is high and the current strong — if you are not a strong swimmer do not attempt to swim across.
 Saunas are also available at the beach stage.
 Stay hydrated by drinking water and don’t overdo it.
 Children must be supervised in the sauna and in the water by their parents/guardians – at all times.
 Neglecting the safety and well-being of children will not be permitted or tolerated.

 Campfires are permitted at your campsite – please use a campfire ring.
 Firewood is provided by R&S!